projectitis/tilemap/readme.md

 For every image, a preview image will be generated that is twice as wide and twice as high as the original.
 It contains the same image four times:

-* The top-left image is the original image
+* The top-left image is the original image, presumably in RGB 888 (or ARGB 8888 if the source image contains alpha)
-* The top-right image is converted to RGB565 (or ARGB8565 if the source image contains alpha)
+* The top-right image is converted to RGB 565 / ARGB 8565
-* The bottom-left image is converted to RGB444 (or ARGB 4444 if the source image contains alpha)
+* The bottom-left image is converted to RGB 444 / ARGB 4444
-* The bottom-right image is converted to RGB666 (or ARGB 6666 if the source image contains alpha)
+* The bottom-right image is converted to RGB 666 / ARGB 6666

-Actually, the pixels are down-sampled to the lower format, and then up-sampled again to the orignal format (most likely RGB8888), but this gives the same effect as viewing the image in the down-sampled pixel format.
+Actually, the pixels are down-sampled to the lower format, and then up-sampled again to the orignal format (most likely RGB 888), but this gives the same effect as viewing the image in the down-sampled pixel format.
 Open the preview image in your image editor to get a close look at the result.

 For example, the 100x100 image `gui_icons.t-25x25.p-565.png` will result in a new image called `preview.gui_icons.png` which is 200x200 pixels.